HazyResearch/deepdive/doc/example-spouse.md

 ```

 DeepDive will output an execution plan, which will pop up in your default text editor;
-save and exit to accept, and DeepDive will run, creating the table and then fetching & loading the data!
+save and exit to accept, and DeepDive will run, creating the table and then fetching & loading the data.

 After that finishes, we can take a look at the loaded data using the following `deepdive query` command, which enumerates the values for the `id` column of the `articles` table: